About Us

 In Memoriam

-The Friends have been about for a long time.
+The Friends have been around for a long time.
 Firstly, fighting to get a Museum in Windsor, and then to keep it open.
 Sadly, during that time, we have lost members.
 We remember some of those members through short obituaries that can be found in our In Memoriam section.
 Locals will instantly recognise some of the names: Hester Davenport and Beryl Hedge are but two.